Opening the doors of the advent calendar is an annual treat. But how did the Advent calendar phenomenon start? Martin Fone investigates.

-For me, the earliest I can even contemplate the season of enforced goodwill to all mankind is when it is time to start popping open the doors of an Advent calendar.
+The earliest I can even contemplate the season of enforced goodwill to all mankind, otherwise known as Christmas, is when it is time to start popping open the doors of an Advent calendar.
 This form of calendar is now well entrenched in our Christmas traditions but what is the story behind it?

 The practice of counting down the days to Christmas in a formalised way was a tradition commonly practised in the Teutonic countries from the early 19th century.
 Early advent calendars in Lutheran Germany were simply chalk marks on a cupboard door or window frame while in Scandinavia candles marked into 24 segments were used, a segment burnt each day.
 In Austria, they used what were called “heaven ladders”, God descending one rung a day on his way down to Earth.
 They also used “Christmas clocks” with 24 segments on their face, the hands moved on one step as each day began.
 The more sophisticated clocks were adorned with the texts of songs or passages from the Bible.